 6. Start Networking and Social Listening

 You have to become a consumer of social media to win at social media.
 The good news is that in social media land, it’s OK to steal—it’s called sharing, and you should do it often as long as you give credit.
 Scratch someone else’s back in hopes they scratch yours.
 Set aside at least ten minutes each day to read your feeds and interact with your followers and audience.
-No matter what network you use, you better be actively following influencers, experts, marketers, brands, companies, and publications in your industry.
+No matter what network you use, you need to be actively following influencers, experts, marketers, brands, companies, and publications in your industry.
 Retweet their articles, like their posts, share their updates, comment on their blogs, or link to their content.
 Social media dashboards like Hootsuite or HubSpot allow you to create themed feeds from your Twitter Lists or hashtags.
 HubSpot allows you to set up an RSS reader if that’s easier for you.

 7. Share the Links to Your Social Posts Regularly

 If you build it, they will not come.
 Slap those clickable social icons, vanity URLs, or usernames on your homepage, business cards, email signatures, marketing materials, and everywhere else you are found.
 There are no excuses for this.
-I’ve worked with so many companies who couldn’t even gather the resources to add a Facebook icon to their homepage months after they had signed up for Facebook.
+We’ve worked with so many companies who couldn’t even gather the resources to add a Facebook icon to their homepage months after they had signed up for Facebook.
 That’s absolutely unacceptable.
 Don’t even bother setting up a social network if you’re not going to let people know how to find you.
 Do a Google search for free social network icons, buy a fancier package of icons, or download official brand assets directly from Facebook or Twitter.
 While you use your social channels to promote your website and content, use your other channels of communication to promote your social media pages.

 8. Engage with Your Social Network to Gain More Followers